smallk/smallk/sphinx/source/pages_smallkAPI.rst

 		const std::string& initfile_w = std::string(“”),
 		const std::string& initfile_h = std::string(“”))

-This function factors the input matrix A of nonnegative elements into nonnegative factors such that: A &cong; WH.
+This function factors the input matrix A of nonnegative elements into nonnegative factors such that: :math:`\matr{A} \cong \matr{W} \matr{H}`.
 If a matrix is not currently loaded a std::logic_error exception will be thrown.
 The default algorithm is NMF-BPP; provide one of the enumerated algorithm values to use a different algorithm.

 Where A is mxn, W is mxk, and H is kxn.
 The value of k a user defined argument, e.g., for clustering applications, k is the number of clusters.

-Optional initializer matrices can be provided for the W and H factors via the ‘initfile_w’ and ‘initfile_h’ arguments.
+Optional initializer matrices can be provided for the W and H factors via the ``initfile_w`` and ``initfile_h`` arguments.
 These files must contain fully dense matrices in .CSV format.
 The W matrix initializer must have dimension mxk, and the H matrix initializer must have dimension kxn.
 If the initializer matrices do not match these dimensions exactly a std::logic_error exception is thrown.
 If initializers are not provided, matrices W and H will be randomly initialized.

-The computed factors W and H will be written to the output directory in the files ‘w.csv’ and ‘h.csv’.
+The computed factors W and H will be written to the output directory in the files ``w.csv`` and ``h.csv``.

 Exceptions will be thrown (either from Elemental or smallk) in case of error.
 ::

 	const double* LockedBufferW(unsigned int& ldim, unsigned int& height, unsigned int& width)

 This function returns a READONLY pointer to the buffer containing the W factor computed by the Nmf routine, along with buffer and matrix dimensions.
-The ‘ldim’, ‘height’, and ‘width’ arguments are all out parameters.
-The buffer has a height of ‘ldim’ and a width of ‘width’.
-The matrix W has the same width but a height of ‘height’, which may differ from ldim.
+The ``ldim``, ``height``, and ``width`` arguments are all out parameters.
+The buffer has a height of ``ldim`` and a width of ``width``.
+The matrix W has the same width but a height of ``height``, which may differ from ldim.
 The W matrix is stored in the buffer in column-major order.
 See the examples/smallk_example.cpp file for an illustration of how to use this function.
 ::

 	const double* LockedBufferH(unsigned int& ldim, unsigned int& height, unsigned int& width)